Simone Weil: Legacy

 During her lifetime, Weil was known only in relatively narrow circles and even in France her essays were mostly read only by those interested in radical politics.
 During the first decade after her death, Weil rapidly became famous, attracting attention throughout the West.
 For the third quarter of the 20th century, she was widely regarded as the most influential person in the world on new work concerning religious and spiritual matters.
-Her philosophical, Weil's social and political thought also became popular, although not to the same degree as her religious work.
+Her philosophical, social and political thought also became popular, although not to the same degree as her religious work.